SemihBogaz/rhino/README.md

 # Code Details

 All security methods and algorithms are contained in the [Cryptography.java](https://github.com/SemihBogaz/rhino/blob/master/app/src/main/java/com/infosec/rhino/Security/Cryptography.java) file and the class with the same name.
 This class implements a singleton pattern, and provides the required methods to read or create a new instance.
 For the algorithm implementations (for AES and RSA, and for key generation) Java's [Security package](https://docs.oracle.com/javase/7/docs/api/java/security/package-summary.html) is used.
 For storing keys simple IO operations with Android's internal storage is utilized.

+##Activity Explanation
+Initial Activity => Checks if user is logged with his/herphone before.
+If so, redirects user to UserMainActivity if not redirects MainActivity for sms verification
+MainActivity => Takes user phone number and sends sms verification code using Firebase sms verification method.
+Then rediretcs user to ProfileActivity
+ProfileActivity => User enters a username if saves user will be redirected to UserMainActivity and a user will be created according to User class
+UserMainActivity => User can tap any of the user and starts a chat.
+Tapping redirects user to ChatActivity ChatActivity => User can send and receive messages in a secure way.